sturobson/a-slightly-bizarre-starting-point/README.md

 #### CSS3, The Bleeding Edge

-If you're 'hand coding' your CSS3 and not using pre-written @mixins or Compass/Bourborn then declare the CSS like this -
+If you're 'hand coding' your CSS3 and not using pre-written @mixins or Compass/Bourborn then declare the CSS.

+For Example

 	-webkit-transform: rotate(45deg);
 	   -moz-transform: rotate(45deg);